jessepav/libgdx-wiki-old/Project-setup,-running-&-debugging.md

 ### Attention: this is extremely outdated and NOT supported anymore!
 Please use the [Gradle-based setup](https://github.com/libgdx/libgdx/wiki/Project-Setup-Gradle) instead

-Libgdx is very Eclipse centric due to its Android and HTML5/GWT back-ends.
-This article discusses how to setup libgdx projects for Eclipse.
-Check out this [[Using libgdx with IntelliJ IDEA]] if you use IntelliJ.
+libGDX is very Eclipse centric due to its Android and HTML5/GWT back-ends.
+This article discusses how to setup libGDX projects for Eclipse.
+Check out this [[Using libGDX with IntelliJ IDEA]] if you use IntelliJ.
 If you prefer to use a different IDE, please refer to the bottom of this page which outlines the dependencies in detail.

 ## Prerequisites ##
 To target **Windows, Linux, Mac OS X, Android and HTML5** you will need: